ANDYLLY/ASMF-Self-supervised-Fusion-Network-for-Infrared-Image-Enhancement/README.md

 python test.py --name=LGC_std --Dataset=LGC
 ```

-Then you can check output images at folder "experiment name".
+Then you can check output images at folder "LGC_std".

 ## Train